-Activity of the Company and the Group in the period including information regarding the maturity of trad ie payables and receivables (art.
-L. 441-6-1 of the French Commercial Code) 244 - 258 Research and Development.
-N/A Equity interests acquired in the period.
-253, 275 Dividend distribution policy and dividends distributed over the last three financial years 28 Future operating trends and outlook 251 Significant post-closing events.
-251 The main risks to which the Company and the group are exposed 230 - 243 Summary of delegations of authority in progress 212, 326 - 327 Information concerning the share capital Disclosures in the period on the crossing of ownership thresholds required by law and the Articles of Associated Analysis of capital and voting rights.
-328 Restrictions under the Articles of Association on the exercise of voting rights and the transfer of shares $\dots$ 324 Provisions of agreements of Article L. 233-11 of the French Commercial Code N/A Employee share ownership 256 Information on officers Rules concerning the appointment and replacement of members of the Board of Directors 194 Summary of delegations of authority in progress Appointments and functions exercised in any company by each of the corporate officers in 2024 182 - 189 Dealings in the Company's shares in the period ended by corporate officers, senior executives and persons with whom they are related Rules applying to the modification of the Articles of Association 323 - 324 Sustainability disclosures 40 - 177 Report of the preceding share buyback programme 287 Agreements concluded in the period ended on 31 December 2024 covered by Article L. 225-38 of the French Commercial Code 254, 319 - 320 Five-year financial summary.
-255 Items with notential impacts in connection with public offerings 21/ consolidated financial statements Annual financial statements 303 - 315 Board of Directors' report on corporate governance consolidated financial statements 261 - 298 Auditors' report on the annual financial statements Management report 244 - 258 Auditors' report on the consolidated financial statements Board of Directors' report on corporate governance 179 - 214 Sustainability statement Auditors' report on the annual financial statements 316 - 318 Fees paid to Auditors Auditors' report on the consolidated financial statements 300 - 302 Sustainability statement 40 - 174 Description of the share buyback programme Fees paid to Auditors 298 Description of the share bayback programme Description of the share buyback programme 220
+Activity of the Company and the Group in the period including information regarding the maturity of trade payables and receivables (art.
+L. 441-6-1 of the French Commercial Code) Research and Development Equity interests acquired in the period Dividend distribution policy and dividends distributed over the last three financial years Future operating trends and outlook Significant post-closing events The main risks to which the Company and the group are exposed Summary of delegations of authority in progress Information concerning the share capital Disclosures in the period on the crossing of ownership thresholds required by law and the Articles of Association Analysis of capital and voting rights Restrictions under the Articles of Association on the exercise of voting rights and the transfer of shares Provisions of agreements of Article L. 233-11 of the French Commercial Code Employee share ownership Information on officers Information on officers Rules concerning the appointment and replacement of members of the Board of Directors Rules concerning the appointment and replacement of members of the Board of Directors Rules concerning the appointment and replacement of members of the Board of Directors Rules concerning the appointment and replacement of members of the Board of Directors Rules concerning the appointment and replacement of members of the Board of Directors Rules concerning the appointment and replacement of members of the Board of Directors Rules concerning the appointment and replacement of members of the Board of Directors .194 Summary of delegations of authority in progress .202 - 208 Appointments and functions exercised in any company by each of the corporate officers in 2024. .182 - 189 Dealings in the Company's shares in the period ended Rules concerning the appointment and replacement of members of the Board of Directors Rules concerning the appointment and replacement of members of the Board of Directors